 Mighty Magnets

-These magnets help pass the time as children better understand what is magnetic.
+These magnets help children better understand what is magnetic as they pass the time.
 Keep this magnet on the fridge, and invite your child to explore with it around the house.
 The extras in this pack make great gifts for family and friends!

 Magnetic Map